WhatsApp

 CSA occurs when the brain does not send proper signals to the breathing muscles, resulting in pauses in breathing even when the airway remains open.

-Mixed sleep apnoea is a combination of OSA and CSA, where both airway obstruction and signalling issues are involved.
+Mixed sleep apnea is a combination of OSA and CSA, where both airway obstruction and signalling issues are involved.

-Symptoms of sleep apnoea often occur both during sleep and throughout the day due to poor sleep quality.
-While there is a significant overlap in symptoms between obstructive sleep apnoea (OSA) and central sleep apnoea (CSA), some key differences exist.
+Symptoms of sleep apnea often occur both during sleep and throughout the day due to poor sleep quality.
+While there is a significant overlap in symptoms between obstructive sleep apnea (OSA) and central sleep apnea (CSA), some key differences exist.

 Common Symptoms